ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   :type: boolean
   :default: ``False``

+.. confval:: Maximum number of spot pairs to check (merging with spotFIT)

+  If the parameter :confval:`Merge spots pairs where single peak fits better` is ``True`` you can set the maximum number of pairs to test in case there are more than two peaks on the same spot mask.

+  To try all pairs set this value to ``-1``.
+Default is ``11`` which is just a random lucky number :D.

+  :type: integer
+  :default: ``11``

 .. confval:: Save spots segmentation masks

   If ``True``, spotMAX will save the segmentation masks of the spots in the same